We know a lot about EX – are we done?

 don’t forget – we want to measure them in the moment, as they happen during journeys:

-Wellbeing, physical and digital workplace experiences are somewhat ‘always on’ offerings of a company.
+Wellbeing, belonging, physical and digital workplace experiences are somewhat ‘always on’ offerings of a company, and less of a ‘moment’.
 Yet they are important for the employee experience.
-We therefore made them a moment by focusing on the first time an employee experiences wellbeing and physical / digital workplace.
-That happens specifically during onboarding – and that’s the moment wellbeing and the workplace will leave the first and biggest impression.
+We therefore made them a moment by focusing on the first time an employee experiences wellbeing, belonging, and the physical/digital workplace.
+That happens during onboarding – and that’s the moment wellbeing, belonging and the workplace will leave the biggest impression.

 Moments of Truth